ryg-delta/SEED_Lab_SP24/Demo1/README.md

 # Demo 1 Overview

 ## Localization and Control
--Goal: Move robot a set amount of feed and rotate robot by a specified amount of degrees.
+- Goal: Move robot a set amount of feed and rotate robot by a specified amount of degrees.
--Structure:
+- Structure:
--Metrics:
+- Metrics:

 ## Computer Vision and Communication
 - Goal: Use ArUco Detection to determine the angle of the marker with respect to the camera